 A disproportionate burden of catastrophes across accident years may distort the loss development patterns implied from Schedule P data.
 The volume of losses associated with catastrophes varies significantly across accident years.
+For example:

-For example, accident years 2022 & 2021 had hurricanes lan and Ida, respectively, while 2018 was impacted by the Woosley Fire and Hurricane Michael, and accident year 2017 had significant losses related to Hurricanes Harvey, Irma, and Maria.
+- 2024 was impacted by Hurricanes Milton and Helene - 2023 was impacted by the Lahaina Fire - 2022 was impacted by Hurricane Ian - 2021 was impacted by Hurricane Ida - 2018 was impacted by the Woosley Fire and Hurricane Michael - 2017 had significant losses related to Hurricanes Harvey, Irma, and Maria.

 Additional disclosures are provided in respect of natural catastrophe losses for ease of use.